SiliconLabs/gecko_sdk/app/bluetooth/example/bt_soc_thunderboard/readme.md

-# SoC - Thunderboard
+# SoC - Thunderboard / DevKit

-This example collects and processes sensor data from the Thunderboard Sense 2 or the Thunderboard EFR32BG22 board, and gives immediate graphical feedback through the Thunderboard iOS/Android application.
+This example collects and processes sensor data from a Thunderboard or DevKit board and gives immediate graphical feedback through the EFR Connect iOS/Android application.

-> Note: some Thunderboards on the market do not have the full sensor set mounted on the board.
-If a sensor is missing, the sample application detects it and provides dummy data to imitate the sensor.
+> Note: not all Thunderboards and DevKits have the full sensor set available.
+The app will only show the available sensors.

-> Note: this example expects a specific Gecko Bootloader to be present on your device.
+> Note: this example expects a specific Gecko Bootloader to be present on your Thunderboard / DevKit device.
 For details see the Troubleshooting section.

 ## Getting Started

-To get started with Silicon Labs Bluetooth and Simplicity Studio, see [QSG169: Bluetooth SDK v3.x Quick Start Guide](https://www.silabs.com/documents/public/quick-start-guides/qsg169-bluetooth-sdk-v3x-quick-start-guide.pdf).
+To get started with Silicon Labs Bluetooth and Simplicity Studio, see [QSG169: Bluetooth® Quick-Start Guide for SDK v3.x and Higher](https://www.silabs.com/documents/public/quick-start-guides/qsg169-bluetooth-sdk-v3x-quick-start-guide.pdf).

-To run this example, you need either a Thunderboard Sense 2 or a Thunderboard EFR32BG22 board, a mobile device, and the Thunderboard mobile application, available for [iOS](https://apps.apple.com/us/app/thunderboard/id1097181650) and [Android](https://play.google.com/store/apps/details?id=com.silabs.thunderboard).
+To run this example, you need either a Thunderboard or a DevKit board, a mobile device, and the EFR Connect mobile application, available for [iOS](https://apps.apple.com/us/app/efr-connect-ble-mobile-app/id1030932759) and [Android](https://play.google.com/store/apps/details?id=com.siliconlabs.bledemo).

 ### Project Setup